BionicMushroom/rustlings/README.md

 </div>

+> [!NOTE]
+> This is my (BionicMushroom's) fork of [rustlings](https://github.com/rust-lang/rustlings).
+It contains my solutions to the provided exercises.
+Before you look at the solutions, have a go at solving the exercises by yourself!

 Greetings and welcome to `rustlings`.
 This project contains small exercises to get you used to reading and writing Rust code.
 This includes reading and responding to compiler messages!

 Alternatively, for a first-time Rust learner, there are several other resources: